Matkillio/MarvelSnap_KeyboardAdapter/README.md

 Here is a list of limitations the project have TODAY (some may be implemented/fixed in future updates)

 - Only battle is supported (no menu interactions);
-- Only 1900x1200 resolution is supported (for now);
 - It is not possible to move cards (this action can be done with your mouse without any impact);
 - You cannot undo your last move, if you change your mind you must use "Esc" key to undo all your play or finish your play with the mouse and then use "e" key to edit you hand;
 - You cannot "Deselect" a card.